Frequent deliveries

 Frequent deliveries are a largely ignored but powerful way of leveling apparent demand within a supply chain and thereby reducing Mura.
 What is perhaps not so obvious is that this will reduce inventory levels and thereby assist progress along the Lean journey at the same time.
 The historical focus upon carrying full loads, sometimes of only one product, reduces the unit cost of transport but has sometimes hidden the true costs associated with achieving those transport discounts.
 It is also possible to gain some of these benefits by 'faking' frequent deliveries at the supply site.

 Principles

 Reducing production lot size and raising delivery frequency

-If we{who?|date=January 2019]} model this idea using a factory that produces three products (Triangles, Circles and Squares) and is making a regular daily delivery to its customer at the end of each day then we can represent this as below.
+If we model this idea using a factory that produces three products (Triangles, Circles and Squares) and is making a regular daily delivery to its customer at the end of each day then we can represent this as below.